 - Support is no longer required if the paying parent leaves the state or country

 There are a variety of assumptions made about child support that can only be cleared away through reliable legal advice and representation.
-Our Laredo child support attorneys have years of experience in this area of law and are available to answer your questions and provide you with the correct information.
-Don’t make a serious legal misstep that will deprive your child of the financial assistance they deserve.
+Our Laredo child support attorneys have years of experience and are available to answer your questions.
+Don’t make a serious legal misstep that will deprive your child of the financial assistance they need.

 Where You Can Pay Child Support